This is an article

 Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
 Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
 Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.
 Excepteur sint occaecat cupidatat non proident, sunt in culpa qui officia deserunt mollit anim id est laborum.

-<p>Some content will go here, which will be inside your section.</p>
+Some content will go here, which will be inside your section.This is a section

 There’s no JavaScript or checkbox CSS hacks here.
 It’s just a collection of simple “buttons” that wrap to the given width of the page: